 So, thus I prepare myself for the next adventure.
 Oh, still have to get that full Brazilian organised.

-From an early age, i have been a curious bloke with the question “how does that work?” never far from my thoughts.
-In more recent years that curiosity leads me at some pount every day to a question about how do I work and my present adventure is very fertile ground on both a physical and a psychological level.
+From an early age, I have been a curious bloke with the question “how does that work?” never far from my thoughts.
+In more recent years that curiosity leads me at some point every day to a question about how do I work and my present adventure is very fertile ground on both a physical and a psychological level.

 In dealing with the pending penectomy and its relationship with my self image, I posed myself the question “how would I feel if it was a finger amputation?”.
 This put the whole matter in a better, more healthy, less psycho traumatic context.
 The inclusion of a picture of said penis in this blog is a product of that thought process and it has worked for me.
 It has helped to change my attitude by disassociating me from it.
-Makes the whole idea more about mending something, rather than destroying something.
+Mind you, I have never been like many of my male cohort, and in love with my dong.
+It has always been a part of me, not the essence of me.
+Anyway, the exercise made the whole idea more about mending something, rather than destroying something.
 And besides, how can I have a before and after without having a before?

-I was cruising along getting organised for hospital and D day.
-Until this afternoon I received a phone call at 4.30 pm from the hospital confirming my admission at 6.30 am tomorrow.
+I was cruising along getting organised for hospital and D day (or perhaps un-D day), until this afternoon I received a phone call at 4.30 pm from the hospital confirming my admission at 6.30 am tomorrow.
 Not a problem except I had it down for the day after.
-So, an hour later, im in the car for a two hour drive to the hospital.
+So, an hour later, I’m in the car for a two hour drive to the hospital.

 This is a good thing.
 I am wired to react, not sit and wait.
-So I am actually pleased that I am now in the lovely cancer assist accomodation for a snooze then an early morning stroll down the road to the hospital.
-SWMBO will be support team and drive over tomorrow.
-So I can go to the hospital with nothing but what I’m standing in and then see her and my stuff on the other side.
+So I am actually pleased that I am now in the lovely cancer assist accommodation for a snooze then an early morning stroll down the road to the hospital.
+Maureen and her sister will be support team and drive over tomorrow.
+So I can go to the hospital with nothing but what I’m standing in and then see them and my stuff on the other side.
 My son and his wife have both taken time off work and are going to drive down.
-I dont know how I will be feeling but it will be all the better to have them there hopefully when we get the big reveal about whats gone, whats not, and what’s next
+I don’t know how I will be feeling but it will be all the better to have them there hopefully when we get the big reveal about whats gone, whats not, and what’s next

 I had the big op on the 8th.
 All went well.
 Apparently the penectomy seems to have got the whole cancer, and as the lymph they took were cancer cell free, I might have dodged the bullet.
 I don’t know how I feel about the new me yet.
 Apart from the predictable pain and discomfort, I wouldn’t know bits were missing